Real-hackbard/Icon-Worker/README.md

 </br>

+Of course, it's not possible to modify the resources of all files because they have been processed differently.
+Some executables are heavily compressed or protected with special security programs that deny access to the resources, or attempting to access them would corrupt the file.

 In simple terms, a Windows application's resources are separate from its program code.
 This distinction allows you to make significant changes to the interface without recompiling the entire application.

 A resource is any non-executable data that is logically deployed with an application.
 A resource might be displayed in an application as error messages or as part of the user interface.
 Resources can contain data in a number of forms, including a collection of icons, strings, images, and data objects.
 Examples of resources include: